cameronehrlich/GetShitServer/README.md

-# torrentz-api
+# GetShit
-A scraper for Torrentz.eu that serves up a JSON API
+A scraper for Torrentz.eu.

 ===